aaronmelton/VRFSearchTool/README.md

    the `index.txt.tmp` file.
-9. Removing all the unnecessary information from the `index.txt.tmp` file, the application will copy the VRF Name, Customer Peer IP and Local Peer IP (seperated by commas) into an `index.txt` file.
+9. Removing all the unnecessary information from the `index.txt.tmp` file, the application will copy the VRF Name, Customer Peer IP and Local Peer IP (separated by commas) into an `index.txt` file.
 The application will then remove the temporary file, `index.txt.tmp`  Return to Step 2.
    Note: If the `index.txt` file already exists, it will be overwritten during this step.